fabd/kanji-koohii/apps/koohii/modules/about/templates/learnmore.md

 You can customize the Spaced Repetition scheduling in _Account Settings_ menu:

 * **Number of boxes** for successive reviews corresponds to the intervals for positive reviews and what the _maximum_ interval will be
 * **Review interval multiplier** determines the spacing between reviews (in days).
 Consider using a smaller multiplier when you start out, if you'd like to get more reviews.
-When you complet RTK, consider increasing the multiplier to reduce the review load over time
+When you complete RTK, consider increasing the multiplier to reduce the review load over time
 * **Maximum box for cards marked 'Hard'** determines the maximum interval for a Hard answer

 Here is a screenshot of the default options: